Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 Maintenance comparison

-These vacuums need some upkeep for them to run smoothly.
+These vacuums require regular maintenance to run smoothly.
 One of which is cleaning the filters.
-I noticed that Tineco filters clog at a more rapid pace than the Dyson.
+I noticed that Tineco filters clog at a faster rate than Dyson.
 So you’ll have to clean more often.

-In a dirty environment, you have to clean it up to twice a month.
-Dyson does a better job with its cyclonic filtration, so the filters stay clean longer.
+In a dirty environment, you have to clean it up twice a month.
+Dyson does a better job with its cyclonic filtration, allowing the filters to stay clean for longer.
 However, you’ll have to clean it once a month.

 The HEPA filters of these vacuums are also washable.
-However, you’ll have to replace the Tineco filter every year.
+However, you’ll need to replace the Tineco filter annually.

 However, I’d still recommend buying extra filters to minimize downtime for both vacuums.